 Cheri Nordenberg Greenlee Memorial Scholarship

-- Be a graduate of a high school in Boone, Ogle, Stephenson, or Winnebago Counties, or currently have a permanent address in Boone, Ogle, Stephenson, or Winnebago County;
+- Be a graduate of a high school in Boone, Ogle, Stephenson, or Winnebago County, or currently reside in Boone, Ogle, Stephenson, or Winnebago County.

 Cheri Nordenberg Greenlee, 71, of Rockford and Anguilla, BWI, lost her battle with cancer on October 6, 2020.
 She died in her home in Rockford comforted by her husband Ted G. Greenlee, daughter Sarah Greenlee, and her devoted emotional support dog Clark.
 Cheri was the first born of Reuel and Betty (Johnson) Nordenberg.